RenatoGeh/snippets/README.md

   - Every timestamp given as argument splits `f` from the previous timestamp to the next timestamp.
   - Great for splitting a single file album audio into multiple singles!

+17. `extract_ty.sh`:
+  - Takes a YouTube URL, downloads the video, extracts the audio (`.mp3`) and splits it into different sections based on timestamps.
+  - Uses `split_audio.sh` to split it by timestamps.